-For more information about writing the bitstream, see this link in the Vivado Design Suite User Guide: Programming and Debugging (UG908).
+For more information about writing the bitstream, see section Generating the Bitstream or Device Image in the Vivado Design Suite User Guide: Programming and Debugging (UG908).

 Note: The Vivado Design Suite supports Module Analysis, which is the implementation of a part of a design to estimate performance.
 I/O buffer insertion is skipped for this flow to prevent over-utilization of I/O. For more information, search for "module analysis" in the Vivado Design Suite User Guide: Hierarchical Design (UG905).